Indexing-Your-Heart/game/README.md

 # Indexing Your Heart (Codename "Head Over Heels")

-**Indexing Your Heart** is an upcoming hybrid Witness-like puzzle game and visual novel for iPhone, iPad, and Mac.
+**Indexing Your Heart** is an upcoming hybrid Witness-like puzzle game and visual novel.
 Follow Chelsea Roslyn, a lovable anthro-coyote, as she explores the mountains towering over New Rollinsport and meets a mysterious obelisk creature with an existential crisis.
 Learn the [ʔaʃaʃat] language with cleverly crafted puzzles and understand the mysteries of the obelisk.

 > **Warning**
 > This project is a work in progress.
 Game mechanics, lore, and other parts of